cltl/nafparserpy/naf_development_doc/comments_and_todos.md

 ## Documentation in the DTD
 ### Problem
 Not all layers are (fully) documented in the NAF_v3.2 DTD.
-I have added documentation but it should be checked or completed.
+The documentation should be checked and/or completed.

 ### TODO
-Could you document elements that you have introduced / worked with?
+Document elements

 ## Predicates and Roles